 The thing is, designers don’t always price by the amount of time something takes.
 Your doctor can stitch a cut in 10 minutes, but that doesn’t mean it doesn’t require knowledge, skill, and precision.
 Likewise, we have spent considerable time learning to do what we do.
 If anyone could do it, we wouldn’t have jobs.
 Adding things like forums, ecommerce, opt-ins, memberships, and other custom functionality is simply going to cost more money.

-2. Your designer’s skill level.
+2. Your designer or developer’s skill level.